respawn-app/FlowMVI/.github/ISSUE_TEMPLATE/something-else.md

 ---

-- [ ] This question or issue hasn't been asked or reported already
+- [ ] This question or issue hasn't been asked or reported already via Discussions or Issues
 - [ ] I have read the [documentation and FAQ](https://opensource.respawn.pro/FlowMVI/#/faq)